[Update] Amazon Bedrock AgentCore Managed Harness has been released in preview!

 Dockerfile - Bring your own Dockerfile

-Then comes the Memory setting, where you choose whether the harness should maintain context across sessions.
-I selected No persistent memory.
+Then the Memory setting.
+This determines whether the harness maintains context across sessions.
+I chose No persistent memory for this time.

 Memory